-The Bank has the call deposits which are collateral on derivative transactions.
+The Group has the call deposits which are collateral on derivative transactions.
 The receivables from this title are presented in the note no. 14.
 Loans and receivables to other banks and in the note no. 20.
 Loans and receivables to customers.

-Securities not recognised as the Bank's assets accepted as collateral for liabilities under repo transactions
+Securities not constituting the Group's assets accepted as collateral for liabilities under repo transactions

-The market value of securities under buy-sell-back / reverse repo transactions totalled PLN 169.7 million as at 31.12.2019 compared to PLN 627.5 million as at 31.12.2018.
+The market value of securities subject to buy-sell-back / reverse repo transactions was PLN 169.7 million as at 31.12.2019 compared to PLN 627.5 million as at 31.12.2018.

-The majority of buy-sell-back/reverse repo transactions are effected assuming the option of legal transfer of securities' ownership being object of such transactions.
-The above indicates that the securities can be still sold back or that a pledge can be established thereone in accordance with the generally adopted market practice.
+Overwhelming majority of buy-sell-back / reverse repo transactions are carried out with the option of legal ownership of the securities being the subject of such transactions.
+The above means that the possibilities of further resale or pledge are retained, in accordance with generally accepted market practice in this respect.